-Apply thread sealant to the outside threads of the bulkhead body Screw the bulkhead body into the tapped hole, and lightly tighten using a 14mm [9/16"] spanner.
-Without using sharp, jagged tools such as pliers (your hands are the best tool for this job), bend the seal housing tube to approximate the finished profile.
+☐ Apply thread sealant to the outside threads of the bulkhead body.
+Screw the bulkhead body into the tapped hole, and lightly tighten using a 14mm [9/16"] spanner. ☐ Wipe the area clean of any excess thread sealant (inside and outside of the housing). ☐ Without using sharp, jagged tools such as pliers (your hands are the best tool for this job), bend the seal housing tube on the outside of the housing to approximate the finished profile.
 This will allow the tube to be trimmed to a length that would allow it to protrude from the bulkhead fitting.
-(Fig. 12.)
+(See Fig. 12.).